 The upper part of the welcome page gives summary details of the email or emails selected while the lower part indicates the purpose of each of the tabbed pages.

 If you have selected two or more emails there is a pop-up message summarising what PfT has processed.
-The screenshot below was sent in by a satisfied user to show just how many emails PfT had processed in one go.

-However, be aware that there will be limits to how much can be processed.
+Be aware that there will be limits to how much can be processed.
 The limits will be determined by your computer and the programs running as well as the size and number of emails being processed.
 One user reported problems but she was trying to process over three hundred emails as a single document.

 The next page lists the people who have sent messages in this correspondence.
 There is a tick-box for each person in the correspondence and, by default, all are ticked.
 If you un-tick any of the senders then messages from them will not be included in the output.

 Messages tabs page